seantwie03/cli_demos/README.md

 #### Details

 A more complicated solution that utilizes Kitty's remote control capability.
-This implementation allows usage of "Speaker Notes."
+This implementation allows usage of the presenter notes.
 It works when escalating to `root` and switching users.
 It also works in TUIs like `vim` and `parted`.
 Requires the [Kitty](https://sw.kovidgoyal.net/kitty/) Terminal which only runs on Mac and Linux (or WSLg).

+## TODO

+- Utilize [Kitty's Text Sizing Protocol](https://sw.kovidgoyal.net/kitty/text-sizing-protocol/) for section headers?
+May not play nice with Asciinema.
+- Colorful section headers and comments?